VladPVS/FastSearchLibraryNETCore/README.md

+## Attention!

+We have been in state of war with Russia since February 24th.
+To help Ukraine achieve victory as soon as possible, please, ignore all russian products, companies, projects...
+Everything.

+Also you may help Armed Forces of Ukraine here: https://bank.gov.ua/en/news/all/natsionalniy-bank-vidkriv-spetsrahunok-dlya-zboru-koshtiv-na-potrebi-armiyi

+We will release our Motherland from russian invaders and save Europe from aggressive inhuman russian regime.
+I promise.
+#### Glory to Ukraine!

 # FastSearchLibrary (.NET Core)
 The multithreading library that provides opportunity both to fast find files or directories using different search criteria and search text files by its content.